-3. Cognitive/ a) Read, write, and comprehend the English language effectively Critical Thinking b) Engage consistently and dependably in the process of critical thinking in order to formulate and •·····g implement safe and ethical nursing decisions in a variety of healthcare settings c) Demonstrate satisfactory performance on written examinations, including mathematical computations without a calculator d) Achieve the program objectives satisfactorily 4.
-Motor Function a) Handle small, delicate equipment/objects without extraneous movement, contamination or destruction b) Move, position, turn, transfer, assist with lifting, or lift and carry clients without injury to clients, self, or others c) Maintain balance from any position d) Stand on both legs e) Coordinate hand/eye movements f) Push/pull heavy objects without injury to client, self, or others g) Stand, bend, walk and/or sit for 6-12 hours in a clinical setting performing physical activities that require energy without jeopardizing the safety of the client, self, or others h) Walk without a cane, walker, or crutches i) Function with hands free for nursing care and transporting items j) Transport self and client without the use of electrical devices k) Flex, abduct, and rotate all joints freely l) Respond rapidly to emergency situations m) Maneuver in small areas n) Perform daily care functions for the client o) Coordinate fine and gross motor hand movements to provide safe, effective nursing care p) Calibrate/use equipment q) Execute movement required to provide nursing care in all healthcare settings r) Perform CPR and physical assessment s) Operate a computer 5.
-Professional a) Convey caring, respect, sensitivity, tact, compassion, empathy, tolerance, and a healthy attitude Behavior toward others b) Demonstrate a mentally healthy attitude that is age appropriate in relationship to the client c) Handle multiple tasks concurrently d) Perform safe, effective nursing care for clients in a caring context e) Understand and follow the policies and procedures of the College and clinical agencies f) Understand the consequences of violating the student code of conduct g) Understand that posing a direct threat to others is unacceptable and subjects one to discipline h) Meet qualifications for licensure by examination as stipulated by the Alabama Board of Nursing Nucl pat pass a threat to self or others. i) Must not pose a threat to self or othersj) Function effectively in situations of uncertainty and stress inherent in providing nursing care k) Adapt to changing environments and situationsl) Remain free of chemical dependency m) Report promptly to clinical and remain for 6-12 hours as assigned on the clinical unit n) Provide nursing care in an appropriate time frame o) Accept responsibility, accountability, and ownership of one's actions p) Seek supervision/consultation in a timely manner q) Examine and modify one's own behavior when it interferes with nursing care or learning y Examine and modify one 5 own behavior when tilliterietes with harsing care or realiting
+3. Cognitive/ Read, write, and comprehend the English language effectively.
+Critical Thinking - Engage consistently and dependably in the process of critical thinking in order to f formulate and implement safe and ethical nursing decisions in a variety of healthcare 9 settings. c) [ Demonstrate satisfactory performance on written examinations, including r mathematical computations without a calculator.
+Achieve the program objectives satisfactorily.
+4. Motor Function Handle small, delicate equipment/objects without extraneous movement, contamination, or destruction.
+Move, position, turn, transfer, assist with lifting, or lift and carry clients without injury to clients, self, or others.
+Maintain balance from any position. - Stand on both legs. - Coordinate hand/eye movements.
+Push/pull heavy objects without injury to clients, self, or others.
+Stand, bend, walk, and/or sit for six to twelve hours in a clinical setting performing physical activities that require energy without jeopardizing the safety of clients, self, or others.
+Walk without a cane, walker, or crutches.
+Function with hands free for nursing care and transporting items.
+Transport self and client without the use of electrical devices. k) f Flex, abduct, and rotate all joints freely. l) f Respond rapidly to emergency situations. m) [ Maneuver in small areas. n) [ Perform daily care functions for the client. o) ( Coordinate fine and gross motor hand movements to provide safe, effective nursing care. p) ( Calibrate/use equipment.
+Execute movement required to provide nursing care in all healthcare settings.
+Perform CPR and physical assessment. - Operate a computer.
+5. Professional Convey caring, respect, sensitivity, tact, compassion, empathy, tolerance, and a Behavior healthy attitude toward others.
+Demonstrate a mentally healthy attitude that is age appropriate in relationship to the - client.
+Handle multiple tasks concurrently.
+Perform safe, effective nursing care for clients in a caring context. - Understand and follow the policies and procedures of the College and clinical - agencies.
+Understand the consequences of violating the student code of conduct. • Understand that posing a direct threat to others is unacceptable and subjects one to discipline. - Meet qualifications for licensure by examination as stipulated by the Alabama Board of Nursing. - Do not pose a threat to self or others.
+Function effectively in situations of uncertainty and stress inherent in providing nursing care. k) Adapt to changing env Adapt to changing environments and situations.
+Remain free of chemical dependency.
+Report promptly to clinical, and remain for six to twelve hours as assigned on the ( clinical unit. n) [ Provide nursing care in an appropriate time frame.

+o) Accept responsibility, accountability, and ownership of one's actions. p) Seek supervision/consultation in a timely manner. q) Examine and modify one's own behavior when it interferes with nursing care or learning.

 Upon admission, an individual who discloses a disability may request reasonable accommodations.
-Individuals will be asked to provide documentation of the disability in order to assist with the provision of appropriate reasonable accommodations.
-The College will provide reasonable accommodations but is not required to substantially alter the requirements or nature of the Program or provide reasonable accommodations that inflict an undue burden on the College.
+Individuals will be asked to provide documentation of the disability in order to assist with the provision of appropriate, reasonable accommodations.
+The College will provide reasonable accommodations but is not required to alter substantially the requirements or nature of the program or provide reasonable accommodations that inflict an undue burden on the College.
 In order to be admitted, one must be able to perform all of the essential functions with or without reasonable accommodations.
-If an individual's health changes during the program of learning so that the essential functions cannot be met with or without reasonable accommodations, then the student will be withdrawn from the Nursing Program.
+If an individual's health changes during the program of learning so that the essential functions cannot be met with or without reasonable accommodations, then the student will be withdrawn from the SSCC Nursing Program.
 The nursing faculty reserves the right at any time to require an additional medical examination at the student's expense in order to assist with the evaluation of the student's ability to perform the essential functions.